-How to Create a Google Ads Account (Formerly AdWords)
+How to Create a Google Ads Account (Formerly AdWords) with Free Course

 In this post I’m going to breakdown how to setup a Google Ads account (formerly AdWords).
 This will specifically cover the following: What Google Ads is, How to Setup a Google Ads account, and how to setup specific campaigns within Google Ads, including Google Search, Display campaigns (including remarketing), YouTube video campaigns.